 Some people who are smoking traditional cigarettes will turn to e-cigarettes with the hope of being able to quit altogether.
 Unfortunately, research has found that as many as 90 percent of e-cigarette users continue smoking traditional cigarettes as well.
 In other words, vaping rarely encourages smokers to stop smoking, but simply adds another venue to the mix.

 Vaping Is Causing an Outbreak of Lung Injuries

 What is more concerning than this is the fact that vaping appears to cause serious lung injury.
 Many people who vape have fallen victim to respiratory illnesses that are not due to infection.
 People who use e-cigarettes often report problems like:

 - Shortness of breath

 These symptoms are often mistaken for the flu or pneumonia.
 In addition, many patterns present with chemical burns on their lungs.

-As of the fall of 2019, over 2,050 people have had official illness due to vaping reported to the CDC, and all states except Alaska have had cases of vaping lung illness or injuries.
-These numbers continues to grow.
+As of the fall of 2019, over 2,050 people have had official illnesses due to vaping reported to the CDC, and all states except Alaska have had cases of vaping lung illness or injuries.
+These numbers continue to grow.
 Many of those with reported injuries had to be hospitalized for their illness, and 80 percent of those who were hospitalized were younger than 35.

-Clearly, lung injury due to vaping is a growing problem, and one that is affecting younger people more than older.
+Clearly, lung injury due to vaping is a growing problem and one that is affecting younger people more than older ones.

 Vaping is Linked to Several Deaths